 - Exit interview

-Philosophy majors commence their senior project by taking PHIL 460 Senior Project I typically one quarter prior to their last quarter of coursework.
+The senior project is an opportunity for philosophy majors to work individually with a faculty member developing and completing a research project.
+The senior project standardly takes two quarters to complete, and so students commence their senior project by taking PHIL 460 Senior Project I typically one quarter prior to their last quarter of coursework.
 Students enroll in PHIL 460 concurrent with enrollment in PHIL 459.
 In the first two to three weeks of the term students meet with potential faculty advisors to discuss ideas for the research project.
 By the middle of the term students have found their advisor and submitted a completed and signed Senior Project Agreement Form to the department office.
 The research stage of the project should by then be underway.
 By the end of that first quarter of the senior project the students submit to their advisor a research plan consisting at least of an abstract of the project, an outline of the research paper, and an annotated bibliography of the research materials with an expected timeline for completion of drafts of the research paper the following quarter.
 Students earn credit for PHIL 460 by submitting their Senior Project Agreement Form and their research plan.

 Philosophy majors conclude their senior project by taking PHIL 461 Senior Project II.
 Students earn a letter grade for PHIL 461 on the merits of their completed research paper.
 Students work with their faculty advisor to establish a suitable timeline for submission of the final draft of the senior project paper.
 The faculty advisor for the senior project informs the department chair of the letter grade the advisor assigned to the successfully completed senior project and the department chair records the letter grades for PHIL 461.